webevoexp/webevo/README.md

 ##### DOM-tree based change detection.

-We use the target page and the evolved page as the inputs of our DOM-tree based change detection module to detect changes on a web page based on DOM tree structures.
+This module detects whether a part of the web page has changed using Levenshtein Edit Distance to compare the attributes and the structure of the corresponding DOM-trees.
+The inputs of DOM-tree based change detection module are the target page and the evolved page, the output contains changes in the DOM tree structures.

 + Input: